jfecher/ante-website/content/docs/language.md

 using `x` as an `imm t` reference - it isn't possible for `y` to outlive its temporary lifetime.
 When `return_ref` is called we borrow `x` as a `ref` again, and this time may not use `x` again until `foo` is dropped.

-Going the other way around from `ref` or `mut` to `imm` or `uniq`, however, requires the compiler to show that the reference is not mutably aliased.
-To do this, two restrictions must be imposed on the resulting reference:
+Weakening references like is done above is very simple, but going the other way around from `ref` to `imm` or from `mut` to `uniq` is more difficult.
+This type of conversion is called a "reference promotion" since the resulting reference is more powerful than the original.

-1. All possible aliases of the given reference in scope must not used while the converted `imm` or `uniq` is in scope:

-2. The converted `imm` or `uniq` reference may not be returned from a function.
-Since the compiler only prevents possible aliases in the current scope from being mutated, it'd be unsafe to use such a reference in the scope of the calling function.
+> Reference promotions are meant as an optimization tool to avoid clones and provide more code reuse by
+> enabling `ref` and `mut` to be used in more function parameters.
+This lowers requirements for callers
+> who are now free to pass owned (`imm`, `uniq`) or mutably shared (`ref`, `mut`) data.

+Promoting a reference generally requires us to show the compiler that our converted reference isn't _locally_ mutably aliased, and thus the resulting reference won't be dropped from another value being mutated. _Locally_ here means we don't have to show the reference isn't aliased anywhere, we must only show it isn't used with any possible aliases while the promoted reference is alive.

+Aside from the requirement to show a variable is not locally mutably aliased, there are two notable restrictions to promotions:
+1. Possibly cyclic types are counted as possible mutable aliases to themselves and are thus barred from promotions.
+2. Since the analysis is a local one, the promoted reference may not be returned from the function it was created in.
+Otherwise, it could be used with possible mutable aliases in another scope.

 ```ante
 shared_to_owned (x: ref t) =